Highly skilled migrant

 The Highly Skilled Migrant Scheme is a fast and relatively simple procedure for hiring knowledge workers from outside the EU.
 It is by far the most popular option for companies that want to recruit international staff.
 For instance, no prior work permit is required.

 A minimum salary requirement exists for highly skilled migrants.
 The application must be accompanied by an employment contract confirming the salary.
-The minimum gross monthly salary of a highly skilled migrant in 2020 was as follows.
+The minimum gross monthly salary of a highly skilled migrant in 2024 is as follows.

 In all cases, the employment contract with the highly skilled migrant must be for at least four months.
 Different rules apply to scientists (salaried scientific researchers, PhD holders and unpaid scientific researchers with a grant) from outside the EU.

 Before you can hire a highly skilled migrant from outside the EU, you must register your company with the IND (Immigration and Naturalisation Service).
 To become an IND-approved sponsor, the reliability and continuity of the company is assessed.
 A recognised sponsor is considered by the IND to be a reliable partner which has a duty of administration, information and care.